Skip to main content

 Recall measures how well an algorithm finds true positive matches in a data set.

-A compressed vector has less information than the full, uncompressed vector.
-A vector that would match a search might be missed if key information is missing from the compressed vector.
-That lowers recall.
+A compressed vector has less information than the corresponding uncompressed vector.
+An uncompressed vector that would normally match a search query might be missed if the target information is missing in the compressed vector.
+That missed match lowers recall.

 Rescoring illustration

-The followup rescoring process is slower than an in-memory search, but since Weaviate only has to search a limited number of uncompressed vectors, it is still very fast.
-Most importantly, rescoring using the uncompressed vectors greatly improves recall.
+The rescoring process is slower than an in-memory search, but since Weaviate only has to search a limited number of uncompressed vectors, the search is still very fast.
+Most importantly, rescoring with the uncompressed vectors greatly improves recall.

-The search algorithm's use of over-fetching and rescoring means you get the benefits of compression without losing the precision of an uncompressed vector search.
+The search algorithm uses over-fetching and rescoring so that you get the benefits of compression without losing the precision of an uncompressed vector search.

 Query speed